- The success of TODs in Malaysia hinges on coordinated planning, strong local authority involvement, and effective partnerships between stakeholders.

 The gap between policy and practice

 “A significant issue is the lack of gap analysis between policy statements and their implementation.
-While the government has outlined ambitious plans, the actual execution sometimes falls short,” NPC 2024 convenor TPr Hj Ismail Muhamad told EdgeProp.my.
+While the government has outlined ambitious plans, the actual execution often falls short,” NPC 2024 convenor TPr Hj Ismail Muhamad told EdgeProp.my.

 “The policy has to be evaluated and improved as it is mandatory according to our national constitution.
 The evaluation process should be based on quality data, followed by analysis and the proposal of policy statements leading to implementation,” added Ismail, who is also the former director of the City Council Subang Jaya (MBSJ) City Planning Department.